MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/tutorials/tuples.md

 # Python tuples

-A tuple is a frozen list of zero or more elements.
-These can be of the same or different types.
+A tuple is list of zero or more elements, except it is _frozen_ i.e. immutable.

 ## Basics